 INTRODUCTORY CASE (BULLOUS PEMPHIGOID)

 A 77-year-old woman presents to a local emergency room after developing numerous blisters over her trunk and extremities.
-She reports that the evening prior she developed an intensely pruritic red rash, and the next morning she was alarmed when she woke and noticed large, painful blisters erupting within the rash.
+She reports that she recently developed an intensely pruritic (itchy) red rash, and the next morning she was alarmed when she woke and noticed large, painful blisters erupting within the rash.
 Examination shows numerous tense bullae with erythematous, indurated borders over the trunk and extremities.
 A dermatologist is called for consultation and performs a punch biopsy from the edge of one of the large blisters.
-Clinical image and results of hematoxylin and eosin (H&E) staining are shown in Figure 20-1A–C.
+Clinical image and results of hematoxylin and eosin staining are shown in Figure 21-1.

 Microscopic examination is most notable for a split at the dermoepidermal junction.
 While this finding can be seen in other blistering disorders, it is perhaps most characteristic of bullous pemphigoid.
-Bullous pemphigoid is an autoimmune blistering disorder caused by formation of pathogenic antibodies to a component of hemidesmosomes, specifically bullous pemphigoid antigen 2, which is necessary for binding of the superficial component of the skin, the epidermis, to the deeper component, the dermis.
+Bullous pemphigoid is an autoimmune blistering disorder caused by formation of pathogenic antibodies to a component of hemidesmosomes, most importantly bullous pemphigoid antigen 2, which is necessary for binding of the superficial component of the skin, the epidermis, to the deeper component, the dermis.
 An accompanying inflammatory infiltrate with prominent eosinophils is also highly indicative of bullous pemphigoid.
-As discussed in the cases below, further diagnostic studies using immunofluorescence can often help cinch the diagnosis.
+As discussed in the cases later, further diagnostic studies using immunofluorescence can often help to confirm the diagnosis.

 The skin is the largest organ in the body and serves as its external covering, separating our sometimes fragile interior from the dangers of our environment.
 It provides a barrier that protects the body from both physical and environmental threats.
 It also acts as the primary defensive layer of the immune system by preventing infectious organisms from entering the body.
 Additionally, the skin plays a significant role in thermoregulation and is important in preventing overheating or overcooling of the body.